OpenSilver/OpenSilver.Documentation/documentation/in-depth-topics/importing-typescript-definitions.md

 ## Sample project
-Click HERE to download a sample OpenSilver project that demonstrates the use of the "clipboard.js" and "clipboard-js.d.ts" files, as explained above.
+Let's create a sample project to demonstrate the use of the "clipboard.js" and "clipboard-js.d.ts" files, as explained above.

-This is what the project looks like:
+This is what the sample project looks like:
 <br>

 ![solutionExplorer](../../images/typescript_importer_solution_explorer.png "Screenshot of Solution Explorer")